gasparka/thesis/docs/vhdl_extensions.rst

 Objective
 ~~~~~~~~~

-Main motivation of this work is to use VHDL as an intermediate language for High-Level synthesis.
+The main motivation of this work is to use VHDL as an intermediate language for High-Level synthesis.

 While the work of Jiri Gaisler greatly simplifies the programming experience of VHDL, it still
 has some major drawbacks:

-    - It is applicable only to single-clock designs :cite:`structvhdl_gaisler`
+    - It is applicable only to single-clock designs:cite:`structvhdl_gaisler`;
-    - The 'structured' part can be only used to define combinatory logic, registers must be still inferred by signals assignments.
+    - The 'structured' part can be only used to define combinatory logic, registers must be still inferred by signals assignments;
-    - It still relies on many of the VHDL dataflow features, for example, design reuse is achieved trough the use of entities and port maps.
+    - It still relies on many of the VHDL dataflow features, for example, design reuse is achieved trough the use of entities and port maps;

-This work aims to improve the 'two process' model by proposing Object-oriented way for VHDL,
+This work aims at improving the 'two process' model by proposing an Object-oriented approach for VHDL,
 lifting all the previously listed drawbacks.

-This sub-chapter uses examples in Python language in order to demonstrate the Python to VHDL converter (developed in next chapter)
+This section uses examples in Python language in order to demonstrate the Python to VHDL converter (developed in the next chapter)
 and set some targets for the intermediate language.

-Multiply-accumulate(MAC) circuit is used as a demonstration circuit throughout the rest of this chapter.
+A multiply-accumulate(MAC) circuit is used as a demonstration circuit throughout the rest of this chapter.

+.. todo:: Need to introduce Pyha before.

 .. code-block:: python
-    :caption: Pipelined multiply-accumulate(MAC) implemented in Pyha
+    :caption: Pipelined multiply-accumulate(MAC) specified in Pyha
     :name: mac-pyha

     class MAC: